MattKuhn123/MattKuhn123.github.io/_posts/2025-10-12-2025-spirit-of-adventure.markdown

 You entered uncharted territory, hoping to capture something useful.

-This time you were lucky; you were able to write something functional.
-As a matter of fact, you were _extra_ lucky; it turned out not only to be _functional_, but _useful_ as well!
+This time you were lucky; as a matter of fact, you were _extra_ lucky; it turned out to be both useful, _and_ functional!

 Congratulations!
 You have spoken order out of chaos.
 You've divided the depths.
 Your code is no longer uncharted territory; it is now mapped in world of Useful Ideas.